News from the AEB Division

 November 15, 2023

-Researchers at ISEM (CNRS, IRD, UMontpellier) have taken part in a study of Middle Bronze Age grape seeds in southern Italy.
-Published in the journal Scientific Reports, this research highlights the early presence of viticulture before the arrival of Greek settlers.
-The findings suggest that grapevines were introduced from the eastern Mediterranean between 1,450 and 1,200 BC, revealing a complex process involving hybridization with wild vines for the beginnings of local viticulture.
+Researchers from ISEM (CNRS, IRD, UMontpellier) participated in a study on grape seeds from the Middle Bronze Age in southern Italy.
+Published in the journal Scientific Reports, this research highlights the early presence of viticulture before the arrival of Greek colonists.
+The findings suggest that vines were introduced from the eastern Mediterranean between 1450 and 1200 BCE, revealing a complex process involving hybridization with wild vines in the early days of local viticulture.

-Forum innovation 2023 - Innovating for concerted, sustainable water management
+Innovation Forum 2023 – Innovating for coordinated and sustainable water management

 November 13 and 14, 2023

-The Innovation 2023 Forum explores innovations for sustainable water management in response to climate change and increasing urbanization.
-It is being held in Montpellier, a major world center for this issue, with the participation of key players, aiming to analyze the developments and impacts of innovations in water management.
+The Innovation Forum 2023 explores innovations for sustainable water management in response to climate change and increasing urbanization.
+It is being held in Montpellier, a major global center for this issue, with the participation of key players, aiming to analyze developments and impacts of innovations in water management.

 November 9 and 10, 2023

-The "De l'eau à Montpellier" (Water in Montpellier) symposium tackles issues related to water, climate change and population growth, with the aim of raising awareness, promoting local research and encouraging collective action for responsible water use.
+The symposium "Water in Montpellier" addresses issues related to water, climate change, and population growth, with the aim of raising awareness, promoting local research, and encouraging collective action for responsible water use.

-It is organized by the Académie des Sciences et Lettres de Montpellier in partnership with Montpellier Méditerranée Métropole, the UNESCO ICIREWARD International Center and the University of Montpellier, with the support of the Aqua-Valley cluster.
+It is organized by the Montpellier Academy of Sciences and Letters in partnership with Montpellier Méditerranée Métropole, the UNESCO ICIREWARD International Center, and the University of Montpellier, with the support of the Aqua-Valley cluster.

 October 18, 2023

-As part of the European TiPES project, an international team, including scientists from CNRS-INSU - (OREME), has identified two major climate shifts over the last 66 million years.
-The first resulted from the impact of the Chicxulub meteorite around 65.5 million years ago, while the second is linked to the start of the Southern Hemisphere glaciation 34 million years ago.
+As part of the European TiPES project, an international team, including scientists from CNRS-INSU (OREME), has identified two major climate shifts over the last 66 million years.
+The first resulted from the Chicxulub meteorite impact around 65.5 million years ago, while the second is linked to the onset of glaciation in the southern hemisphere 34 million years ago.

-When bacteria cooperate with a virus to kill oysters
+When bacteria team up with a virus to kill oysters

 October 17, 2023

-Scientists from IHPE, MARBEC and CRIOBE, in collaboration with their Breton colleagues, have studied the interactions between viruses and bacteria in Pacific oyster mortality syndrome (POMS).
-They have identified cooperative bacteria that accelerate the disease by altering the oysters' immunity, opening up new avenues for controlling the disease.
+Scientists from IHPE, MARBEC, and CRIOBE, in collaboration with their colleagues in Brittany, studied the interactions between viruses and bacteria in Pacific oyster mortality syndrome (POMS).
+They identified cooperative bacteria that accelerate the disease by altering the oysters' immunity, thus opening up new avenues for controlling the disease.

 October 23 to 28, 2023

-The Marbec unit is participating in the organization of a conference as part of the AfriMAQUA project (nutrition-sensitive marine aquaculture in Africa).
-This conference brings together scientists from the North and South to discuss multidisciplinary issues relating to the aquatic food system and marine aquaculture in Africa.
+The Marbec unit is helping to organize a conference as part of the AfriMAQUA project (nutrition-sensitive marine aquaculture in Africa).
+This conference brings together scientists from the North and South to discuss multidisciplinary topics related to the aquatic food system and marine aquaculture in Africa.

 October 2023